 Whether it’s about opening a locked door, creating a duplicate key, replacing a defective lock or installing a surveillance system, you must keep in mind that the cost you incur depend primarily on the type of service you request for.

-You can’t expect to pay the same price for each service.
+You can’t expect to pay the same price for each service, just like you wouldn’t expect to pay the same amount to replace your carpet or to paint your living room.
 A residential locksmith will not charge you the same amount for replacing all your door locks and installing a high-security system in your mansion.
-In short, the most important factor that influences the cost is the level of service a company offers.
+In short, the most important factor that influences the cost is the level of service you require.

 2. The availability of the service provider

-If you call a locksmith during the off-peak hours of the day, then you’ll certainly be charged less as compared to getting the service during the odd hours of the day, when you’ll be charged slightly more due to certain inconveniences.
+If you call a locksmith to schedule work during normal business hours of the day, then you’ll certainly be charged less as compared to getting emergency service in the middle of the night.
 Where a simple lock repair during regular office hours could cost you around $90 in the US, the cost of the similar job could go up to $120 during non-office hours.
 That’s why it’s always important to consider the time factor prior to calling a locksmith.
+Dates also matter.

 3. The complexity of the job

-The brand, quality, and complexity of a lock or security system also influence the cost of residential locksmith services.
-The more difficult a lock is to operate, more will be the cost of a locksmith service.
-Where some locks may be very easy to operate and pick, others can be seen overwhelmingly challenging.
-For instance, bored cylinder and tubular chassis locks are quite affordable as they are quite easy to pick and bump open.
-Whereas, sidebar and deadbolt locks are a lot more difficult to operate and pick, which makes them more expensive than common locks.
-Similarly, repairing master key systems and biometric locks is also a challenge, as they need a secure pin or finger print to open.
-So, charges of a locksmith depend on the complexity of a job.
+The brand, quality, and complexity of a lock or security system will influence the cost of residential locksmith services.
+If I’m going through and looking at an antique Baldwin lock, it’s almost certainly going to be more expensive than your average modern Kwikset.
+The more difficult a lock is to operate, the higher the cost of service.
+Where some locks may be very easy to operate and pick, others can be overwhelmingly challenging.
+For instance, bored cylinder and tubular chassis locks are quite affordable as they are quite easy to pick.
+On the flip side, sidebar and deadbolt locks are more difficult to operate and pick, which makes them more expensive than common locks.
+Similarly, repairing master key systems and biometric locks is a challenge, as they need a secure pin or finger print to open.

-An accredited residential locksmith can assist you in choosing the best type of lock for your home, and that too at a price that won’t pinch your pocket.
+A licensed residential locksmith can assist you in choosing the best type of lock for your home, at a price that hopefully won’t pinch your pocket too much.
 But first, you need to be aware of the locksmith costs in your area, as this can protect you from falling victim to unfair practices of fraudulent locksmiths.